idrinth-thalui/core/dialogue/followers/idrinthFollowerDialogueVilkasIdle.md

 - Good, that we aren't enemies, you are capable enough to threaten me.
 - You could be a great follower of Trinimac if you were a mer.
 - It smells a bit like a wet dog here...
+- As a member of the Companions, do you hate all elves?